Griffith University

 Australian Year 12 students

-If you are a 2022 or 2023 Australian Year 12 student, you will be considered for admission on the basis of merit (your ATAR or equivalent) and whether you meet the entry criteria, such as subject prerequisites.
+If you are a 2023 or 2024 Australian Year 12 student, you will be considered for admission based on your ATAR or equivalent, and whether you meet the entry criteria, such as subject prerequisites.

-Griffith University values applicants with VET study and other qualifications including AQF certificates III and IV and diplomas, and Australian Music Examination Board qualifications.
-If you have a number of different qualifications, please ensure that you provide details of these in your application.
+Griffith recognises a range of pathways to help you enter your preferred degree program, including VET study and other qualifications such as AQF certificates III and IV and diplomas, and Australian Music Examination Board qualifications.
+If you possess multiple qualifications, please ensure to include details of these in your application.

 If knowledge of another specific subject is considered necessary for successful first-year study, but is not a requirement for admission, the subject is listed under prior ‘Assumed knowledge’ in the course description (which you can access via the course search).
 A limited number of programs have additional subject prerequisites.